zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-include-theninclude.md

 ## Include

 The `Include` method specifies the related objects to include in the query results.
-It can be used to retrieve some information from the database and also want to include related entities.
+It can be used to retrieve some information from the database and also to include related entities.
 Now let's say we have a simple model which contains three entities.

 ```csharp